Muhammad-Attiq/Artificial_Intelligence/README.md

 This repository contains my Python practice work and learning materials, focused on building a foundation for Artificial Intelligence concepts.
-It will be updated regularly as I learn and add more content.